josmar-crwdstffng/angular/aio/content/guide/bootstrapping.md

 ## The `imports` array

-The module's `imports` array appears exclusively in the `@NgModule` metadata object.
+The `imports` array of the module appears exclusively in the `@NgModule` metadata object.
 It tells Angular about other NgModules that this particular module needs to function properly.

 <code-example header="src/app/app.module.ts (excerpt)" path="bootstrapping/src/app/app.module.ts" region="imports"></code-example>